 The end-of-course examination will be made up of a range of question types.
+It is anticipated the exam will be computer-based.
 The questions will require students to demonstrate knowledge, understanding, application, analysis, evaluation and creativity appropriate to each level.
 The key skills are embedded in the learning outcomes and will be assessed in the context of the learning outcomes.
 The examination will assess: